 If the ATO makes you repay part of your private health rebate, you have two options to correct this for the future:

 - Report your income level to your health insurer: Contact your health insurance provider and let them know which income bracket you fall into.
-They will then adjust your premium to reflect the correct rebate you are entitled to.
+They will then be able to adjust your premium to reflect the rebate you’re able to claim.
 As a result, your health premiums will likely increase a bit, but you won’t have to pay the private health rebate back at tax time.

 - Continue to claim the full private health rebate and pay the difference later: If you don’t want to pay any more in your insurance premium then you can continue to claim the full rebate.
-However, when you lodge your next tax return, the ATO will take the funds out of your tax refund or add them to your tax payable essentially meaning you’re required to pay back whatever you have over-claimed.
+However, when you lodge your next tax return, the ATO will either deduct the over-claimed amount from your tax refund or add it to your tax payable — meaning you’ll need to pay back whatever you over-claimed.

 To find out more about private health cover read here.